JoshuaHall/gatsby-plugin-elm/README.md

 ### Default Options For Develop and Build

-Since Gatsby has clear development and production modes this plugin sets some default behaviors depending on which is running:
+Gatsby has clear development and production modes this plugin sets some default behaviors depending on which is running:

 #### Default Develop Options